What States Are Hardest for Building a Barndominium?

 - HOA or architectural restrictions

-Upstate New York can be a good fit for barndominiums when the land is properly zoned and local officials are comfortable with the design.
+Upstate New York can still be a good fit for barndominiums when the land is properly zoned and local officials are comfortable with the design.
 The key is choosing the right county, property, and builder.

 3. New Jersey